CCN-Support/CCN_Wiki/docs/source/links-and-forms.rst

    * TR: 800 ms
    * TE: 37 ms

 More text.
 Where does the box end up?
+Does it stay on the left of the box?
+Does it wrap around?

+I put this on a new line.
+Where is it now?
+Under the box or beside it?